-Inside you can see the Sigismund Chapel, which does have an entrance fee, built in a beautiful Renaissance style and with a beautiful dome.
+Inside you can see the Sigismund Chapel, which does have paid entrance, built in a beautiful Renaissance style and with a beautiful dome.
 It is also essential to take a look at the Mausoleum of St. Stanislaus and the crypt where several kings of the country are buried.

-If you wish, it is also interesting to climb the Sigismund Tower and see the impressive 16th century bell that was installed in the defensive towers of the complex.
+If you wish, it is also interesting to climb the Sigismund Tower and see the impressive bell of the sixteenth century that was installed in the defensive towers of the complex.

 Walk along Grodzka Street until you reach the Market Square again.

 Coming down the hill, look for the beginning of Grodzka Street, one of the busiest streets in the center.
-In addition to stores and beautiful buildings, this street is home to the church of St. Peter and Paul, one of the most beautiful in the country, especially for its exterior decoration.
+In addition to stores and beautiful buildings, this street houses the church of St. Peter and St. Paul, one of the most beautiful in the whole country, especially for its exterior decoration.

-My advice is that you walk calmly along this street and that, sometimes, you turn to its parallel, Kanonicza Street.
-In both you will enjoy the view of some Renaissance houses and other churches.
+My advice is to walk down this street at your leisure and sometimes turn off to its parallel, Kanonicza Street.
+In both you will enjoy the sight of some Renaissance houses and other churches.

 At the end of the day's tour you return to the Market Square.
 Stay there to see the night illumination and look for a place to have dinner nearby or, if you prefer, on your way to the hotel.

-Day 2: Krakow's Jewish heritage, from synagogues to the ghetto
+Day 2: Krakow's Jewish heritage, from the synagogues to the Ghetto

 Many tourists choose the morning of their second day to take a trip to Auschwitz or the Wieliczka salt mines.
 However, in my opinion there are still many things to see in Krakow, especially if you want to get to know the city in depth.